Best bidet of 2021 | CNN Underscored

 The Toto Washlet K300 has the most features out of all the bidets we tested and, along with the Toto C2 and C5, the most effective and comfortable spray and dryer.
 If you have the money to spend, we can’t recommend the K300 enough.

 Getting the superior spray of the Toto bidets paired with endless warm water results in a truly luxurious wash.
-Plus, the K300 has all the extra fancy features of the C2 and C5 including an automatic pre-mist and deodorizer, along with the same remote as the C5.
+Plus, the K300 has all the extra fancy features of the C2 and C5, including an automatic pre-mist and deodorizer, along with the same remote as the C5.
 In addition to more convenient control, this remote gives you the ability to set user presets.
 So when you find your perfect seat temperature, water temperature and dry temperature, on top of your preferred pressure and position, you can save it to one of two presets so you can quickly access the perfect wash at the press of a button.

 The only real setback of the K300 is that it only comes in an elongated shape, which means if you have a round toilet, you’re out of luck.
 If you do have a round toilet and still want a luxurious bidet, we loved the Bio Bidet Bliss BB-2000, which is available in round shapes.
-The BB-2000 had the second most comfortable spray experience and on top of the oscillation stream you’ll find on many bidet seats, it had a fantastic massage function that was our favorite spray pattern of any bidet we tested.
+The BB-2000 had the second-most-comfortable spray experience, and on top of the oscillation stream you’ll find on many bidet seats, it had a fantastic massage function that was our favorite spray pattern of any bidet we tested.

 So if you want the best of both worlds and want extravagant features, the best stream and dryer on the market and an endless hot water supply to boot, there’s no doubt you’ll love the Toto Washlet K300.